New Modality Team:

-Another experience that informed how we've built The New Modality was the years I spent as director of strategy & research for News Deeply, a small but brilliant geopolitical journalism company, where I learned a great deal about how journalism intersects with think tanks, statesmanship, and policy work.
-Also, my first full-time job in Silicon Valley was at Tugboat Yards, a now-closed startup that made tools to help indie internet publishers monetize their content, which started me down the path of user research & digital media product design.
+Another experience that informed how we've built The New Modality was the years I spent as director of strategy & research for News Deeply, a geopolitical journalism company.
+There, I learned about how journalism intersects with think tanks, statesmanship, and policy work.
+Also, my first full-time job in Silicon Valley was at Tugboat Yards, a now-closed startup that made tools to help indie internet publishers monetize their content.
+That started me down the path of user research and digital media product design.

 Earlier this year, 2019, I published two in-depth policy briefs about the impact of digital media on society, which were commissed by a Japanese peacebuilding organization called the Toda Peace Institute.
 That was great because I have a long-standing interest in how digital media intersects with society and governance.
 I've done a bunch of consulting on the topic, but haven't previously had the chance to publish my research.
 (I've also had an interest in international peacebuilding work since I served as a public health volunteer in the U.S. Peace Corps in my mid-twenties, working in the HIV program in Swaziland, Africa.)